 Expansion of the health care industry over the next decade means that job prospects for medical administrative assistants are excellent, although the certified medical administrative assistant salary is modest.

-Salaries of medical administrative assistants are influenced by several factors, including their skills and experience, the type of office or clinic and the geographic location.
+The certified medical administrative assistant salary is influenced by several factors, including their skills and experience, the type of office or clinic, and the geographic location.

 Training and Education Requirements